 - direct writer.

-Insurance brokers sell insurance on behalf of a number of different insurance companies.
-Ask your broker to provide you with the names of all the companies he or she represents.
+sell insurance on behalf of a number of different insurance companies and will find you the best rate just from those companies.
+You have the right to ask your broker to provide you with the names of all the companies he or she represents.

 There are several ways to find an insurance agent, broker, or direct writer:

 There are many insurance companies who sell auto insurance in Ontario, so it is important to do your homework.
 There are six things you should think about when selecting your agent, broker or insurance company.
 All are important:

 Licensed: Remember, insurance can only be sold by a licensed broker, agent or insurance company in Ontario.
 To find out if your

 insurance broker is licensed to do business in the province, visit the Registered Insurance Brokers of Ontario website.
 To find out if your

 insurance company is licensed to do business in the province, visit the Financial Services Commission of Ontario website.